Kubernetes How-To - World's Greatest Single-Page Source for Kubernetes

 IMPORTANT Finalizers exist to protect resources (volumes, service mesh, controllers).
 Removing them can orphan resources or violate invariants.
 Know the owner and consequences first.

 EDITOR'S NOTE 90% of my “truly stuck” pods are either NodeLost or a storage finalizer hanging.
-I tail warnings in another terminal while I force-delete—fast signal when it finally clears or reappears.
+I tail warnings in another terminal while I force-delete - I'll get a fast signal when it finally clears or reappears.

 Kubernetes: How to get container name